 The marketing strategies of direct selling offer quite peculiar NLP techniques that cannot be recommended as the universal ones.
-With some buyers, such type of marketing works really well while with others it can give no results.
+With some buyers, such type of marketing works really well, while others can give no results.
 Here you should know both the rules of successful selling and psychology.
-Psychology is the basis of NLP technique.
+Psychology is the basis of the NLP technique.

 - Mirroring.
 Observing customer’s behavior, pace of speech, and mood a manager resembles them, which creates the most comfortable conditions for communication and demonstrates the willingness to help upon any request.

 - Compliments.
-Not an obvious flattery, but delicate compliments accompanied with the play on vanity are effectively used by managers who have grasped the essence of this method.
+Not obvious flattery, but delicate compliments accompanied by vanity play are effectively used by managers who have grasped the essence of this method.

-- “Yes, but…” Knowing the most common customers’ objections a manager can prepare the best answers in advance.
+- “Yes, but…” Knowing the most common customers’ objections, a manager can prepare the best answers in advance.
 No way can you dispute these objections.
-It better to agree with them and only after that tell arguments that eliminate the worries of the customer.
+It is better to agree with them and only after that tell arguments that eliminate the customer’s worries.
 Practice shows that it’s better to use counterarguments based on real cases rather than dry facts.

-Due to the complexity of neurolinguistic sales technique and the need of an individual approach to every customer, deep knowledge of psychology is a must.
-Books on psychology are a real ally of sales managers at every stage of their professional development.
-Any falsehood will cause a negative reaction while antipathy to a manager who openly tries to manipulate buyers will become the main obstacle to making a deal.
+Due to the complexity of neurolinguistic sales techniques and the need for an individual approach to every customer, deep knowledge of psychology is a must.
+Psychology books are a real ally of sales managers at every stage of their professional development.
+Any falsehood will cause a negative reaction, while antipathy to a manager who openly tries to manipulate buyers will become the main obstacle to making a deal.